 Specification includes Cruise Control, Speed Limiter, Multifunction Touchscreen, Bluetooth Connectivity, DAB Digital Radio, Heated Steering Wheel, Heated Seats, USB Port, Air Conditioning, Parking Sensors and more.
+We have adopted additional steps in our dealership making it safe to serve you and operate our dealerships safely and we are still here over the phone and online to help if you need us.
 CLICK, COLLECT, DRIVE - Reserve online today.

 Petrol 49.6 combined MPG

 We pride ourselves in only providing cars of the highest of standards - all vehicles are taken through a pre-delivery inspection and are fully HPI checked for your peace of mind.
 We price our vehicles for sale on the basis of age, condition and mileage.
 The vehicles for sale may have previously been used for business or hire purposes and so may have had multiple users.
 Where we hold documents relating to vehicle history, these are available for inspection on request and we are happy to address any specific queries before you view or make an offer to purchase any vehicle.

 You chose Warrington Motors Fiat, Peugeot and Vauxhall.Get Directions

 You can buy this car from the following dealers:

 All vehicles can be purchased from your local Motorparks dealer regardless of their physical stock location.